 The paper is organized as follows.
-In Section 2 we will offer a brief and selective account of the accessibility concept and some selected accessibility indicators.
-Next, the data structure for our urban case studies is presented in Section 3.
-In Section 4, the methodological rationale of our applied statistical analyses is outlined, while in Section 5 the outcomes are considered and interpreted.
-Finally, conclusions are offered in Section 6.
+In Section 2 we will offer a brief and selective account of the accessibility concept.
+Then, in Section 3 the selected accessibility indicators are described, while the data structure for our urban case studies is presented in Section 4.
+In Section 5, the methodological rationale of our applied statistical analyses is outlined, and in Section 6 the outcomes are considered and interpreted.
+Finally, conclusions are offered in Section 7.